 Our regular rides offer something for nearly everyone.
 Whether it's a casual ride, an early morning spin, a Friday afternoon loop, or a long weekend group ride, we have you covered.
 Each is led by knowledgeable and personable volunteers.
 General ride expectations: helmets are required.
 Bikes should be in good working condition.
 Bring hydration and ride nutrition and items need to repair a puncture.
 No headphone/radios, please.
 Please no riding in aero bars, real or invisible, while in the group.
 And please, no supertucks either.

-Shop hours are still 11 am to 5 pm every day aside from Tuesdays when we are closed.
-Juan Pelota Cafe is open each day at 8 am, but there is no bike shop access before 11 am currently.
+Shop hours are 10 am to 6 pm weekdays and 10 am to 5 pm weekends.
+Juan Pelota Cafe is open each day at 8 am, but there is no bike shop access before 10 am.
 Please plan accordingly.
 We encourage you to ride to the ride.

 - Saturdays, 9:00 am